BenH11235/pwnable_writeup/README.md

 Georgia Tech’s “Toddler’s Bottle” exercises are very close to the ideal of a well-motivated exploitation CTF exercise – they are short, distilled and to the point.
 To complement them, we’ve authored the below-linked document — a sequence of guided solutions and lecture notes that walk the reader through the challenges, provide context and perspective and try to live up to the ideal described above.

 So, “Where do I start?” — there really is no straightforward solution, but hopefully this guide will get you going.
 Good luck!
+You can find the rendered PDF in the "releases" section.

+# Changelog

+2021-04-14: Minor grammar fix, make the rendered pdf a release rather than keeping it inside the repo like a plebe.